 Lexology Getting The Deal Through gratefully acknowledges the efforts of all the contributors to this volume, who were chosen for their recognised expertise.
-We also extend special thanks to the contributing editors, Roger Leese, Anna Kirkpatrick and Jonathan White of Clifford Chance, for their assistance with this volume.
+We also extend special thanks to the contributing editors, Roger Leese and Anna Kirkpatrick of Clifford Chance, for their continued assistance with this volume.